aasmah/Restaurant-next-frontend/README.md

-#Next-React Frontend for Restaurants is full rendering
+#Next-React Frontend for Restaurants in full rendering
 ![frontend rendering](https://github.com/aasmah/Restaurant-with-stripe/assets/35153854/bdf9e4a6-f139-4828-8ca1-0d19419f32d6)

 ## use yarn and then yarn dev to run the code

-Do NOT do a yarn build since we are not going to deploy it anywhere Exercise03 is full rendering index3.js (Data is hardcoded) index.js (Get data from Strapi using Apollo and GraphQL) restaurantList.js is Web Component to render restaurants
+Do NOT do a yarn build
+ (Data is hardcoded)
+ (Get data from Strapi using Apollo and GraphQL) restaurantList.js is Web Component to render restaurants

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).